Inmate Services Information

 The Programs Unit at the Olathe and New Century Detention Centers coordinate a number of different programs available to the inmates while in custody such as:

 - Connections to Success

 The facilities also allow visiting clergy non-contact visits with specifically requested inmates.
 Visiting clergy must be ordained/licensed and provide a certified copy of ordination papers for their chosen faith and complete an application specifically naming the inmates they wish to visit.
 Upon approval, these clergy will be allowed to visit only the specific inmate named in their application.
 We are currently accepting applications for volunteers interested in helping with the Religious Studies and Alcoholics Anonymous programs.
 This process is a bit more extensive and involves several applications, background check, and security training.
 Only after successful completion of all steps, and final approval, will an applicant be allowed to participate in facility programs.
 The Programs Unit also coordinates several other services for inmates such as:

 - In-House Copy Service (For court requested copies only)

 - Barber Services

 - Notary Public — A notary is available on site at both facilities.
 Notarized documents are completed after an inmate fills out the proper request form.
 A cost of $3.00 will be charged to their inmate account.
 However, some exceptions can apply, and we make every effort to address an emergency situation should one arise.
-Requests for the service other than Tuesday can be made Monday – Friday from 8 A.M. to 4 P.M. by calling (913) 715-5900 for New Century or (913) 715-5100 for Central Booking.
+Requests for the service can be made Monday – Friday from 8 A.M. to 2 P.M. by calling (913) 715-5900 for New Century or (913) 715-5100 for Central Booking.

 Inmates are also provided a selection of books in their assigned housing module.
 These books are donated by members of the community and after approval are available for inmate use.
 These books are rotated on a regular basis to ensure the availability of varied reading material in the modules.